 Crime and violence levels remain high emphasizing the need to address issues of youth unemployment, education and social cohesion.
 Despite progress in maintaining a macro stability and fostering growth, stronger and more resilient economic growth is needed to eliminate poverty and boost shared prosperity.

-My Solution to the Jamaica Debt Crisis
+My Solution to the Current Economic Status in Jamaica

 I had been feeling the pinch of all this and had to do something fast so I took to the internet.
 As they say, you can find the good the bad and the evil online.
 Fortunately for me, I found something good.
 I stumbled upon a whole new world (new to me but around for more than 20 years) of internet/online income.